Jasmeet0810/trifid-portal-demo/README.md

 - A version with images (you can upload screenshots to your repo)
 - Auto-generated badges (like Streamlit, Python version, etc.)
 - README in PDF or DOCX format for sharing offline
+- Feel Free to contribute only for practice purspose (soon we'll close the contribution)